collingeorge/gbm-hybrid-mrna-framework/README.md

 * A validated therapeutic platform or development-ready design
 * A preclinical or toxicology package
 * An IND submission or regulatory filing
-* Affiliated with the University of Washington or UW Medicine
+* An official University of Washington or UW Medicine document

 Any translation toward clinical use would require independent preclinical validation, formal toxicology work, regulatory review, and institutional sponsorship.